 And whether or not my children ever eat another dandelion, my greater hope is that someday they will realize that, as Chesterton wrote, “The only way to enjoy even a weed is to feel unworthy even of a weed.”

 Fried Dandelion Flowers

-The trick here is to remove as much green material from the dandelion flower head as possible, while keeping the flower head intact.
+The trick here is to remove as much green material from the dandelion flower head as possible while keeping the flower head intact.
 The green parts lend bitterness, so you want to minimize that, while the yellow flowers are mild-tasting and faintly sweet.
 You’ll need to fry your dandelions soon after picking them, before the flowers shrivel up.
 Also, be sure to have gathered your dandelions from a location where they have not been sprayed by herbicides.

 Before frying, I dip each flower in a cornmeal mixture.
 You can dip them in an egg wash before the cornmeal, but I usually just rinse the flowers and then dip them while they are still damp into the cornmeal mixture, omitting the egg.
 Both methods have good results.
-These quantities are approximate and the seasonings can, of course, be changed as suits your mood and taste.
+These quantities are approximate and the seasonings can, of course, be changed for your mood and taste.

 - olive oil for frying (I often use bacon fat)

 - pinch of salt